 What should I do if I think I have lactose intolerance?

 Do not try to diagnose yourself.
 If you think you might be lactose intolerant, it’s important to share your concern with your health care provider.
 The same discomfort caused by lactose intolerance could also be caused by other health conditions.
 Your health care provider is the only person who can confirm that you are lactose intolerant.
-Once your health care provider figures out what is causing your digestive discomfort, you can work with them or a dietitian to try to manage your symptoms.
+Once your health care provider figures out what is causing your digestive discomfort, you can work with them or a dietitian to manage your symptoms.

 How can my health care provider tell if I’m lactose intolerant?

-Your health care provider will likely ask you a number of questions about your symptoms and what a typical day of eating looks like for you at your appointment.
+Your health care provider will likely ask you a number of questions about your symptoms and what a typical day of eating looks like.
 For some individuals, the first suggestion from a health care provider to confirm a lactose intolerance diagnosis is to stop eating or drinking foods with lactose and to see if your symptoms improve.
 You may also have a hydrogen breath test to confirm a lactose intolerance diagnosis.
 A hydrogen breath test is done by breathing into a machine that measures the amount of hydrogen in your breath within 90 minutes of consuming lactose.
 If you are lactose intolerant, your body will produce more hydrogen than if you are lactose tolerant.

 Can some people be more lactose intolerant than others?

-Yes.
-There are different degrees of lactose intolerance.
-For example, some people may be able to drink 1/2 cup of milk without symptoms but have symptoms when they drink 1 cup.
+Yes, there are different degrees of lactose intolerance.
+For example, some people may be symptomatic after drinking1/2 cup of milk, while others may only get symptoms when they drink 1 cup.
 Other people may have difficulty drinking even less than 1/2 cup of milk.
 Over time, you will learn what quantity of milk and other dairy products your body can handle without having symptoms.

 Are there different “types” of lactose intolerance?